awsdocs/aws-php-developers-guide/doc_source/guide_paginators.rst

 ===========================

 .. meta::
-   :description: Processing paginated results from the |sdk-php|.
+   :description: Processing paginated results from the AWS SDK for PHP.
-   :keywords: |sdk-php|, paginators, iterate through results, PHP for AWS
+   :keywords: AWS SDK for PHP, paginators, iterate through results, PHP for AWS

 Some AWS service operations are paginated and respond with truncated results.